ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/maternal_sepsis.rst

     #.
 If the modeled birth and puerperal sepsis case *does* cause
-       infertility, the total infertility YLDs will be spread out over the simulant's remaining reproductive years, which would be counted in later age groups, not entirely in the simulant's current age group.
+       infertility, the total infertility YLDs will be spread out over the simulant's remaining reproductive years, occurring in later age groups, not entirely in the simulant's current age group.
        Thus we will be "missing" a large portion of the YLDs caused by the current birth events when we tally up YLDs for births in the simulant's current age group.

-    Thus, if we avert a case of sepsis, we will be simultaneously averting *extra* YLDs that we shouldn't be, because we are counting YLDs that don't actually belong to simulant whose case was averted, as well as *missing* YLDs that should have been averted because we are only counting YLDs in the simulant's current age group, and not the YLDs that they would accrue in later years.
-Since births and hence incident cases of maternal sepsis `generally decrease with age
-    <http://ihmeuw.org/6q63>`_, while cases of secondary infertility
+    Thus, if we avert a case of sepsis, we will be simultaneously averting *extra* YLDs that we shouldn't be, because we are counting YLDs that don't actually belong to the simulant whose case was averted, as well as *missing* YLDs that should have been averted because we are only counting YLDs in the simulant's current age group, and not the YLDs that they would accrue in later years.
+Since births and hence incident cases of maternal sepsis `generally decrease with age <http://ihmeuw.org/6q63>`_, while cases of secondary infertility `generally increase with age
-    `generally increase with age <http://ihmeuw.org/6q62>`_, we will probably be systematically *undercounting* the YLDs that would be averted by each averted case of sepsis, because for a sepsis case, the missed YLDs for the simulant in question will on average be greater than the extraneous YLDs from other simulants in the same age group.
+    <http://ihmeuw.org/6q62>`_, we will probably be systematically
+    *undercounting* the YLDs that would be averted by each averted case of sepsis, because for a sepsis case, the missed YLDs for the simulant in question will on average be greater than the extraneous YLDs from other simulants in the same age group.

     It may be possible to develop a different strategy of counting YLDs that would help correct this bias, but the discrepancy will likely